gitlabhq/gitlabhq/doc/ci/variables/README.md

 - `CI_REPOSITORY_URL`
 - `CI_ENVIRONMENT_URL`

+These variables are also not supported in a contex of a [dynamic environment name][dynamic-environments].

 [ce-13784]: https://gitlab.com/gitlab-org/gitlab-ce/issues/13784 "Simple protection of CI secret variables"
 [eep]: https://about.gitlab.com/products/ "Available only in GitLab Premium"
 [envs]: ../environments.md